PLUS Loans enable parents with good credit histories to borrow to pay the education expenses of each child enrolled at least half time.

 Is there any charge for a PLUS loan?

 Your parents will pay a fee of up to 4 percent of the loan.
 This fee is deducted proportionately each time a loan payment is made.
-For a Direct PLUS Loan, all of this fee goes to the government to help reduce the cost of the loans.
+For a Direct PLUS Loan, the entire fee goes to the government to help reduce the cost of the loans.
 Also, if your parents don't make their loan payments when they're scheduled, they may be charged collection costs and late fees.

 When do your parents begin repaying a PLUS loan?